Stay Alone

 "Stay Alone" is a ballad performed by Barry Gibb that appears on the album Now Voyager in September 1984.
 And later it was released as a B-side of "Fine Line" in October 1984.
 In Japan and Spain "One Night (For Lovers)" was chosen as the B-side of "Fine Line".

 This song was written by Gibb and George Bitzer.
 This song was written in 1982 recorded by Gibb as a demo while he recorded some songs for Dionne Warwick in her album Heartbreaker. but was not used.

-The song features Gibb's solo voice, with no backup vocals or drumming as the song has mainly vocals and piano only.
+The song features Gibb's solo voice and piano only, with no backup vocals or drumming.
 Unlike the other songs from the album, it was a pure pop ballad.
 The video features actress Maryam D'Abo.